brightspot/react-examples/hello-graphql-cda/brightspot/README.md

+# Applications with JS Classes
+JS Classes make it possible to create and modify Brightspot CMS content with JavaScript (TypeScript).

-# Initialize a project from scratch:
+## Initialize a project from scratch:

 Run the following commands to create a new project that uses Brightspot JS Classes: